coetaur0/nox/README.md

 ```

 Blocks are a way to explicitly represent scopes for variables.
-When a variable is defined inside of a block, it cannot be accessed outside of it.
+When a variable is defined inside of a block, it cannot be accessed from the outside.

 ### Conditional expressions